Select / Filter

 Next Steps

-Overview Aggregate Cross-Calculate Custom Transforms Formats/Keys Lookups Match/Join Pivot/Unpivot Re-Map/Reformat Scrub/Cleanse Select/Filter Sort/Merge Substrings Type-Convert
+Overview Aggregate Cross-Calculate Custom Transforms Formats/Keys Lookup Match/Join Pivot/Unpivot Data Remapping Scrub/Cleanse Select/Filter Sort/Merge Substrings Type-Convert

 Challenges

-• bulk data reduction, data forensics, and data quality initiatives
+• data deduplication, data reduction, data forensics, and data quality initiatives

 SQL select statements are great for "normal" database table sizes but, in volume (and depending on key relationships), can take a long time.
-They are also database-specific, and can hamper bulk unload and query operations when done for data subsetting.
+They also can also hamper bulk unload and data subsetting jobs.

 Solutions

-The SortCL program in IRI CoSort (and IRI Voracity) offers several horizontal (record/row-level) and vertical (field/column-level) selection capabilities for any specified set of structured data sources.
+The SortCL program in IRI CoSort (and IRI Voracity) offers several horizontal (record/row-level) and vertical (field/column-level) selection capabilities for any specified set of structured data sources on-premise or in the cloud.
 CoSort/SortCL spin-off products -- including IRI FieldShield (for data masking), IRI NextForm (for data migration and replication), and IRI RowGen (for test data generation) -- all have the same row and column selection (filtering) capabilities.

-Manage the size, number, and flow of records before, during, and after data transformation.
+Manage the size, number, and flow of records before, during, and after data transformation and reporting.
 Eliminate, reduce, or hand-off of records for fast, SQL-oriented data filtering during input and output.
 Bulk data reduction increases efficiency for SortCL transformations, reports, loads, and other downstream processes.

 Use condition logic (e.g., if-then-else expressions) to include, omit, and reformat records during transformation, reporting, and/or protection.
-Filter records through de-duplication and byte, header, and record-specific commands.
-For example, specify which value ranges are valid and output only records outside those values.
+Filter records by data class or column name, or record-specifc conditions.
+For example, specify which value ranges are valid and output only records inside or outside of those ranges.

-Base specifications on your business logic, and save them in text scripts managed in Eclipse for easy modification and re-use.
+Base these specifications on your business logic, and save them in text scripts managed in Eclipse, and shared in Git, for easy modification and re-use.

 Share this page